pschake34/BasicOnshapeCAD/caster/README.md

 ### Description

-The final few parts were all in one assignment, and I made them in an assortment of part studios so that I could best take advantage of existing geometry.
+The final few parts are all in one assignment, and I made them in an assortment of part studios so that I could best take advantage of existing geometry.
 The descriptions for the small parts are as follows:
 * Axle -- 60mm long tube which is 10mm in diameter, and has a flat bit on either end.
 * Collar -- 10mm long hollow cylinder which has a diameter of 10mm, and a 3mm hole in the side.
 * Bearing -- A 25mm circle with a width of 10mm, which is extruded 5mm.